 A mortgage is a loan specifically taken out to purchase a property.
-To get a mortgage, you’ll put down a deposit and then borrow the rest of the money from a lender.
+To get a mortgage, you’ll need to put down a deposit and then borrow the remaining money from a mortgage lender.
 You will then pay it back monthly across a period of around 25 years (although this can vary) until it’s fully paid off.

 Before your mortgage application is accepted, your chosen lender will need to assess your current circumstances; looking into things like your salary, outgoings and your credit history to make sure you are financially ready to commit to such a long-term loan.

 There are a few different types of mortgage that you can choose from.
 One option is a first time buyer mortgage, where the Government provides you with an equity loan so that you don’t need to borrow as much from your lender and will have a wider range of mortgage rates to consider.
 However, this will depend on whether you decide to take advantage of any first time buyer initiatives and which mortgage lender you choose to go with.